Ryo-N7/Ryo-N7.github.io/_posts/2019-01-11-visualize-asian-cup.md

   mutate(image = "https://www.emoji.co.uk/files/microsoft-emojis/activity-windows10/8356-soccer-ball.png")
 ```

-Slightly different to your standard bar graph as here I
+I made something slightly different to your standard bar graph as I
 use the `geom_isotype_col()` function from `ggtextures` to create a bar
 of soccer ball images.
 Compared to other functions in `ggtextures`,
 `geom_isotype_col()` allows each image to correspond to the value of the